wallarm/product-documentation/docs/latest/user-guides/settings/applications.md

 * Specific request header or part of URLs using `map` NGINX directive

 !!! info "NGINX only"
-    Listed approaches are applicable only for NGINX-based node deployments.
+    Listed approaches are applicable only for NGINX-based self-hosted node deployments.

 ### Application identification on base of specific request headers